 Today’s Daily Bible Reading is from Proverbs 3:1-6.
 In this Scripture, Solomon says, “My son, don’t forget my law (instructions); but let your heart keep my commandments (code of wisdom).”
 They will add long life and peace to you.

-He tells him not to forsake mercy (goodness, faithfulness, kindness) and truth.
+Solomon tells his son not to forsake mercy (goodness, faithfulness or kindness) and truth.
 He instructs him to tie them around his neck and inscribe them on his heart.

-He tells him by doing this he will find favor (grace, acceptance) and good understanding in the sight of God and man.
+He tells him by doing this he will find favor (grace or acceptance) and good understanding in the sight of God and man.

-Trust (confide, have confidence) in the LORD with all your heart; and lean not to your own understanding (discernment).
-In all your ways acknowledge (know, consider) him, and he will direct your paths.
+He reminds his son to trust (confide or have confidence) in the LORD with all your heart; and lean not to your own understanding (discernment).
+In all your ways acknowledge (know or consider) him, and he will direct your paths.